leanstore/leanstore/README.md

 For convenience, frontend/shared offers templates that take care of (un)folding common types.
 The best starting points are frontend/minimal-example and frontend/ycsb.
 The required parameters at runtime are: `--ssd_path=/block_device/or/filesystem --dram_gib=fixed_in_gib`.
-The default tranasction isolation level is `--isolation_level=si`.
+The default transaction isolation level is `--isolation_level=si`.
 You can lower it to Read Committed or Read Uncommitted by replaced `si` with `rc` or `ru` respectively.
 You can set the transaction isolation level using `--isolation_level=si` and enable the B-Tree techniques from CIDR202 with `--contention_split --xmerge`.

 ### Metrics Reporting